paritytech/substrate-website-banner/README.md

 }
 ```

+4. run `yarn` to install the local plugin

 ## Making changes

 Once the changes are made and merged, you can update the installed plugin submodule by running the following command